metio/terraform-provider-k8s/docs/data-sources/operator_cluster_x_k8s_io_infrastructure_provider_v1alpha2_manifest.md

 Optional:

-- `cert_dir` (String) CertDir is the directory that contains the server key and certificate.if not set, webhook server would look up the server key and certificate in{TempDir}/k8s-webhook-server/serving-certs.
-The server key and certificatemust be named tls.key and tls.crt, respectively.
+- `cert_dir` (String) CertDir is the directory that contains the server key and certificate. if not set, webhook server would look up the server key and certificate in {TempDir}/k8s-webhook-server/serving-certs.
+The server key and certificate must be named tls.key and tls.crt, respectively.
-- `host` (String) Host is the hostname that the webhook server binds to.It is used to set webhook.Server.Host.
+- `host` (String) Host is the hostname that the webhook server binds to.
+It is used to set webhook.Server.Host.
-- `port` (Number) Port is the port that the webhook server serves at.It is used to set webhook.Server.Port.
+- `port` (Number) Port is the port that the webhook server serves at.
+It is used to set webhook.Server.Port.